 Parties with an interest in participating in the consensus process for the ANSI standards developed by these groups should click on the Consensus Committee Application and contact the NAAMM Technical Consultant at the address below.

-The following ANSI/NAAMM standards are currently being considered for revision or have a revision in progress:
+The following ANSI/NAAMM standards are currently being considered for revision or proposed for reaffirmation:

 - ANSI/NAAMM AMP FP 1001

-The following ANSI/NAAMM standards under revision or proposed for reaffirmation are available for public comment:
+The following is an ANSI/NAAMM standard under revision or proposed for reaffirmation are available for public comment:

 If no standards are listed, none are currently open for public comment.
 Please check back periodically.
-Parties interested in public comment should contact the NAAMM Technical Consultant, Wes Lewis.
+Parties interested in public comment should contact the NAAMM Technical Consultant, Ike Flory.